sojoonsup/morigoround/README.md

 In Terminal, install all node modules by running `npm install`.
 Replace all API keys in both backend and frontend codes to test locally.
 Make sure you have Grunt installed, run `grunt serve`.

+The original 3D model with the animation was made with Blender.
+The file is also included in the 'Blender' folder.